 Ameritas Growth Whole Life provides shoppers a limited pay policy that can be fully funded in 10 years.
 You also have the option of a paid up rider to quickly increase the cash value growth.

 Assurity Simplified Whole Life has three plans based on your health situation.
 These plans are Level, Graded, and Modified Death Benefits.
 Let’s break down the three plans to help you decide which one is tailored for you.

 Level Death Benefit: This is an option where the payout is fixed throughout the entire duration of the policy.
 Whether you pass away during the first or last year of the active policy there is a payout.
 The face amount is between $5,000 to $35,000.
 Excellent health is the requirement.

 Modified Death Benefit: The first year of this policy pays out 110% of the annual premium, the second year, pays out 220%, and the third year to the remainder of the policy pays 100%.
 The face amount is between $5,000 to $35,000.

-AXA Equitable Interest Sensitive Whole Life offers permanent covers with guaranteed fixed premiums for life and guarantees a minimum of 2% cash value that increases over the years and reaches the face amount at 100-years-of-age.
+AXA Equitable Interest Sensitive Whole Life offers permanent covers with guaranteed fixed premiums for the entire duration and guarantees a minimum of 2% cash value that increases over the years and reaches the face amount at 100-years-of-age.

-Advantage Plus Whole Life is a cash value whole life insurance policy that offers the option of 20 pay whole life or pay to 100 whole life.
+Advantage Plus Whole Life is a cash value policy that offers the option of 20 pay whole life or pay to 100 whole life.
 You may also qualify to receive dividends from this policy.
-Foresters has a solid record of life insurance dividends even during times when the stock market has been down over 25%.
+Foresters has a solid dividends record even during times when the stock market has been down over 25%.

 During those difficult times, in the past, Forester’s dividends were 7.9%.
 Foresters PlanRight has three plans to choose from: